-Changing careers or making a career choice is a very exciting and scary process.
+Changing careers, doing a career pivot or making a career choice is a very exciting and scary process for most people.
 It is a big decision and one that you are likely to live with for many years.
-Most will change careers multiple times in their work life as there are so many internal and external shifts within a organization, industry or personally that a career pivot is the best way to move forward.

 If you just don’t know what career path to pursue or have chosen a career or occupation that no longer or has never been satisfying you are not alone.
 I believe there is nothing more important than feeling like you fit in your job, with your team and colleagues and in your company.

-I view a career pivot as a three step process, which I have outlined below.
+I view making a career choice, change or a pivot as a three step process, which I have outlined below.
 As you can see there are many questions to answer.
-Of course, you can do it yourself and I welcome you to do so.
-Yet, will you follow-though and make the best choice?
-I did not say perfect choice as there is nothing that is perfect or permanent.

 There are many ways to assess who you are from formal assessments, exercises, activities and discussion.
 Based on your needs and desires you may do one or more as part of this process.

 How did you get where you are?

 The first and most important to thing to do when you feel stuck or lost is to pause and consider where you are and what brought you here.
 What is your story?
 What has driven your decisions to date?
 How did you get where you are?